StefanKohlbacher/QuantPharmacophore/README.md

 # QuantPharmacophore
 Code available for the quantitative pharmacophores
+Data for reproducing is available for download at:  https://drive.google.com/drive/folders/1kicJIM6hT0VAc-Ir83ex49YscUibP_GC?usp=sharing

 ## Setup